How do I get involved in student research?

 There are several different ways that students can get involved in research projects, but most student research occurs in the summer.
 There are opportunities for both on- and off-campus research.
 Planning for off-campus summer research ("REU programs") should start in December, as applications are due in January and February.

-The main mode of summer research on campus is to join one of the faculty research teams (see this overview and also individual faculty members' websites for descriptions of research projects).
+The main mode of summer research on campus is to join one of the faculty research teams (see this overview and also individual faculty members' websites for descriptions of research projects - and specific project presentations for 2014 collected together and linked in the next paragraph).
 Early in the spring semester all faculty members who have openings for students during the summer give a short public presentation on their research projects.
-This year the presentations were held on Wednesday, January 30, 2013, at 4:30 PM in SC 199.
+This year the presentations were held on Wednesday, January 29, 2014, at 4:30 PM in SC 199.

 Students effectively apply to the College for a position, sponsored by a particular faculty member.
 So the process has two stages: (1) After listening to the faculty presentations, a student submits a form indicating that they'd like to be considered for a position in the department this summer and listing faculty members they're interested in working with.
-The form was due in the department office by February 6.
+The form is due in the department office by Thursday, February 6.
 The department then assigns students to faculty members and notifies the students.
-(2) The student fills out an online application to be submitted to the College by February 15.
+(2) The student fills out an online application to be submitted to the College by February 14.
 The College then judges each application, and awards a limited number of student stipends.
+Students are not gauranteed a research position.

 The summer research positions last ten weeks and come with a $4,350 stipend.
 Students typically apply for housing in a dorm in early April (or make their own housing arrangements for the summer).